rajexcited/personal-finance-ui/test-cases/expense/purchase/add-purchase-tc1.md

 ## Description:

-Logged in active user can add purchase successfully
+Logged in active user can add purchase successfully.

 ## Preconditions: